Disclosure: Hotels.com asked me to share my ideas on what to do in Key West in the winter.

 Casa Marina Resort (part of the Waldorf Astoria hotel chain) is also another good place to stay in Key West with kids because it has multiple pools and a private beach.

 A more budget-friendly yet family-friendly option would be one of the two Marriott’s Fairfield Inn and Suites in Key West.

-Near Key West, we have also stayed at the Hawks Cay Resort which is very family-friendly.
+Near Key West, we have also stayed at the Hawks Cay Resort when we did a winter Florida Keys road trip a couple of years ago..
 You can stay at the hotel or rent a villa.
 We stayed at the hotel but the villa rental would have been better value.
 It’s on the island of Hawks Cay though and about a 1.5 hour drive away from Key West itself.